 There’s something about chilly weather that demands a nice gratin—that piping-hot, cheesy, gooey goodness is just the thing to warm your body and soul on a mid-Autumn evening.
-And here is one that is sure to satisfy: another Belgian classic, chicons au gratin, also known in France as endives au gratin.
+And here is one that is sure to satisfy: another classic, Belgian Endive and Ham Gratin, known as chicons au gratin in Belgium and endives au gratin in France.
 It consists of Belgian endives, braised in butter, wrapped in ham slices and covered with a rich mornay sauce before getting browned in the oven.
 (I get hungry all over again thinking about it!)

 Begin by removing any discolored leaves from the endive and trimming the root end.
 Place the endives in a sauté pan with the butter and a glassful of water.
 Season with salt and pepper.